We may earn commission from the links in this post

 What?
 You’re an experienced cook?
 So was I, the first time I attempted a multi-recipe cooking session, and I ended up sincerely regretting my lack of planning.
 Once you get started, you’ll appreciate having a plan of attack all laid out, and the exact knowledge of which step comes next.

-And if you’re going to chop onions or celery or mince garlic or whatever, doing up all you need for all your recipes at once will speed the process more than you’d think it would, especially if you use a food processor.
+And if you’re going to chop onions (Here are some great onion choppers for you!) or celery or mince garlic (Here are some great garlic presses for you!) or whatever, doing up all you need for all your recipes at once will speed the process more than you’d think it would, especially if you use a food processor.

 Thinking these sorts of things through before you start cooking, and doublechecking to make sure you have every single thing you need to complete your session (don’t ask me about the time I thought I bought the green chilis and didn’t) will make your first freezer cooking session the positive experience that will keep you doing it into the future.